jcs/halfmoon/README.md

 			RewriteRule ^(.*)$ /index.php/%{REQUEST_URI} [QSA,L]
 		</VirtualHost>

+5. (Optional) Create the database and its tables and grant permissions.
-5.	create the database, grant permissions, and put those settings in the config/db.ini file under the development section.
+	Put those settings in the `config/db.ini` file under the development section.

-	by default, halfmoon runs in development mode unless the HALFMOON_ENV environment variable is set to something else (such as via the commented out example above, using apache's SetEnv function).
+	By default, halfmoon runs in development mode unless the HALFMOON_ENV environment variable is set to something else (such as via the commented out example above, using apache's SetEnv function).

-## development overview ##
+## Usage Overview ##

-1.	create models in the models/ directory according to your database tables.
+1. Create models in the `models/` directory according to your database tables.

-	example models/Post.php:
+	Example `models/Post.php`:

 		<?php